 TradeStation account opening is fully digital and user-friendly.
 For regulatory reasons, US brokers cannot open your account instantly.
 Still, TradeStation's account opening is one of the fastest among US brokers.
 It usually takes 1-2 business days for your account to be approved.

 To open an account at TradeStation, you have to go through the following steps:

 - Account setup: choose the account type.
 You can also choose a personal account manager.

-- Personal information: add personal information, like your address or date of birth.
+- Personal information: enter personal information, like your address or date of birth.

-- Employment information: provide details about your employment status and your employer.
+- Employment information: add details about your employment status and your employer.

 - Financials and experience: answer a short questionnaire about your trading experience.
 You also have to estimate your annual income and net worth.

 - Verification: verify your identity and address.
-For identification, driver’s license / passport / national ID are accepted.
-For the proof of address, you can upload a utility bill / bank statement.
+For identification, TradeStation acceppts a driver’s license, passport or national ID card.
+For proof of address, you can upload a utility bill or bank statement.